Dyson Micro 1.5KG vs V8

 There was no visible hair on the roller after the seven-inch test, but it wrapped on the axle.

-I did more comprehensive tests with the V8 between five and twelve-inch hair strands.
+I did more comprehensive tests with the V8 on five to twelve-inch hair strands.

 Dyson V8 hair wrap on carpet